Young artist’s harp competition

 Frequently Asked Questions

 Here are answers to some common questions about the Young Artist’s Harp Competition.
-We’ll continue to update this FAQ leading up to the competition.
-Contact us directly if you have a question that isn’t addressed here.
+Check back in case new questions are added, and contact us directly if you have a question that isn’t addressed here.

 How does the Dropbox procedure work?